NelsonMario/athena-dumper/README.md

 # athena-dumper

 Athena Dumper is a Python-based tool designed for efficient data extraction and management using AWS Athena.
 It allows users to execute complex queries, manage query , and handle datasets with ease.
-Whether you're dealing with procurement, sales returns, or custom data processing tasks, Athena Dumper simplifies the process by providing a streamlined interface for querying and exporting data.
+Whether you're dealing with custom data processing tasks, Athena Dumper simplifies the process by providing a streamlined interface for querying and exporting data.

 ## Features